tytydraco/yessleep/out/Sakoya_The_Japanese_Pop_Sensation_Nobody_Remembers.md

 A few days later Sayaka showed up at my house.

 We went for a walk, in silence for most of it.
 Eventually we sat down at a bench.
 She said there was something she needed to tell me.
-She started to open her mouth, to speak, to tell me what had been bothering her but, the words just wouldn't come out.
+She started to open her mouth, to speak, to tell me what had been going on but, the words just wouldn't come out.

 A black sedan with tinted windows pulled up a few yards from us.

 She looked at it and then back at me.
-She clasped my hand for a moment while she stared at me, like she was telling me something.
-I felt metal in the palm of my hand; it was her key.
+She clasped my hand for a moment while she stared at me wordlessly.
+I felt something metal in the palm of my hand; it was her key.
 She nodded to me and turned toward the vehicle.
 The pale man stood ominously outside the driver door.
 I still couldn't get a glimpse of him, the shadows of his hat covered his face.
 I watched in shock as they got in the vehicle, she was crying.
 Then they drove away.

 *Sayaka Koyama was never seen again*